Categories

 In 2023, the Mid-Year Cultural Summit replaced, or more accurately, absorbed the Panagtagbo Festival.

-The Mid-Year Cultural Summit was launched during the term of Jonas Cortes as city mayor, and it set the tone for the religious feast of St. Joseph every May 8.
+Launched during the term of Jonas Cortes as mayor, the Mid-Year Cultural Summit set the tone for the religious feast of St. Joseph every May 8.
 It aims to celebrate the city’s culture and tradition, showcase talent, beauty and creativity of its people, energize the local tourism industry, and shine the light on the city’s identity and pride.

 Devotion to St. Joseph

 The Christanization of Mandaue was established in the early years of the Spanish conquest.
-However, its administration was given up by either Augustinians or secular clergy to the ministers of Society of Jesus, the Jesuits, in 1599.
-The Jesuits had possessed an estate that was purchased four years earlier, a piece of land where they established a school known as Colegio de San Ildefonso.
+Its administration was given up by either Augustinians or secular clergy to the ministers of Society of Jesus, the Jesuits, in 1599.
+The Jesuits had possessed an estate acquired four years earlier, a piece of land where they established a school known as Colegio de San Ildefonso.

 They erected a church in Mandaue in 1601.
-As the settlement grew, it was established as a town and the church became a parish in 1638.
-The image of St. Joseph is said to have been carved in these early years, and it is believed to be the oldest image of the patron in the Philippines.
+As the settlement grew, it was made into a town and the church became a parish in 1638.
+The image of St. Joseph is said to have been carved in these early years and it is believed to be the oldest image of the patron in the Philippines.

 In 1742, it was a matris (mother parish) of the church in Liloan.

-When the Jesuits were expelled from the colony by the Spanish monarchy in 1768, the pastoral care of Mandaue was turned over to the Augustinians.
-A secular priest was assigned in a provisional post.
+When the Jesuits were expelled from the colony by the Spanish monarchy in 1768, the pastoral care of Mandaue was turned over to the Augustinians who appointed a secular priest in a provisional post.
 The friars eventually decided to give up the parish in favor of the Augustinian Recollects who remained until the outbreak of the war in 1898.

 A report from 1789 reported that the church built by the Jesuits was dilapidated.
 In 1886, Felipe Redondo reported that its church was laid out in a Greek cruciform with octagonal chapels.